 Easter Egg Decorating

 Easter egg decorating is a part of the Easter fun and routine.
-Most kids just love getting messy with paints and dye and crushed egg shells.
+Most kids just love getting messy with paints and dye.

-With younger children you might want to use hard boiled eggs as they are less fragile than blown eggs.
+With younger children you might want to use some hard boiled ones as they are less fragile.

 Tip for drying painted eggs : Create a special drying board by taking a large piece of florists foam and sticking dressmakers pins into it close together.
-Rest the eggs on the pins and that way the eggs can dry thoroughly without spoiling your artwork.
+Rest the eggs on the pins and that way they can dry thoroughly without spoiling your artwork.

 Artistic Easter Egg Decorating